Franck1333/Distributeur_de_Liquide/README.md

 Main features of the program
 ```
 - Distributeur_de_Liquide.ino: That's main program.
-- Scheme_DHT11.pdf: That's the scheme of the numeric thermometer.
 - Components_list.html: This is the list of components needed for this project.
-- Schema & Schema_bb: Are the diagram of the project made on 'Fritzing'.
+- Schema & Schema_bb: Are the diagrams of the project made on 'Fritzing'.
 ```

 ## Authors